andrealommen/PHY309/CourseDescription.md

 **Before Class:**

-**Reading & Notes:** Reading assignments are due on Monday each week as listed on the grid (see tab above)
+**Reading & Notes:** Reading assignments are due on Sunday night each week as listed on the grid (see tab above)
 It is required that you do the reading before class and take notes!
 As you read, take the time to stop and think, what does this mean?
 Do I